RAHB-REALTORS-Association/PTZControl/README.md

  # PTZControl

-This small program is designed to control Logitech PTZ cameras such as the PTZ Pro, PTZ Pro 2, Rally, and other.
+This small program is designed to control Logitech PTZ cameras such as the PTZ Pro, PTZ Pro 2, Rally cameras, and others.
 Operation with the included remote control is possible but cumbersome and inaccurate.
 This program allows fine-grained movement control and setting of eight preset positions for up to three cameras.

 ## Table of Contents
 1. [Camera Interfaces](#camera-interfaces)